LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 3 - Migrate Cassandra Workloads to Cosmos DB.md

     limit 100;
     ```

-    This table contains teh items for each order.
+    This table contains the items for each order.
 The data is clustered by the **orderid** column, and sorted by **orderline**.

-20. Quit the Cassandra Query Shell:
+1. Quit the Cassandra Query Shell:

     ```cqlsh
     exit;
     ```

-21. At the **bitnami@cassandraserver** prompt, type the following command to disconnect from the Cassandra server and return to the Cloud Shell:
+1. At the **bitnami@cassandraserver** prompt, type the following command to disconnect from the Cassandra server and return to the Cloud Shell:

     ```bash
     exit